Assystant/SpotAxis/README.md

 # SpotAxis

-SpotAxis is an Open source Applicamt Tracking System to streamline your hiring process.
+SpotAxis is an Open source Applicant Tracking System to streamline your hiring process.

-Our vision is to create the most adapted opens source Applicant Tracking System (ATS) that helps businesses manage the entire recruitment process, from attracting candidates to scheduling interview, making hiring decisions and onboarding.
+Our vision is to create the most adapted open-source Applicant Tracking System (ATS) that helps businesses manage the entire recruitment process, from attracting candidates to scheduling interviews, making hiring decisions and onboarding.

 Contributors required
 MIT Licensed

-You can submit bugs  and hekp us verify as they are live (Submit Big)
+You can submit bugs  and help us verify as they are live (Submit Big)

 Contribute to bug fixes (Bug Fixes)